Khan/aphrodite/README.md

 It isn't determinate whether divs will be red or blue.

+## Minify class names

+Minify class names by setting the environment variable `process.env.APHRODITE_KEYS` to the string value `MINIFIED`.

 # Tools

 - [Aphrodite output tool](https://output.jsbin.com/qoseye) - Paste what you pass to `StyleSheet.create` and see the generated CSS